Beyond Replacement: Building a Succession Planning Culture

 How Facilitation Supports Succession

-Succession planning requires honest conversations that are often difficult for organizations to have on their own.
-Leaders may hesitate to raise the topic, departments sometimes compete for talent, and employees may not know how to express their aspirations.
-That is where skilled facilitation makes the difference.
+Succession planning requires conversations that organizations often struggle to have on their own.
+Leaders may avoid the topic.
+Departments may compete for talent.
+Employees may be uncertain how to express their aspirations or development goals.

 Through FaaS – Facilitation as a Service, X5 Management helps organizations: